cshariq/Sapphire/CONTRIBUTING.md

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project:

-- Open an [Issue](https://github.com/cshariq/Sapphire/issues/new) and use the issue template.
+- Open an [Issue](https://github.com/cshariq/Sapphire/issues/new?template=bug_report.md) and use the issue template.
 - Provide as much context as you can about what you're running into.
 - As per the template, provide your app version, mac model, macOS version and any other information that may be important.

-### Suggesting Enhancements
+### Suggesting Features
-- Open an [Issue](https://github.com/cshariq/Sapphire/issues/new)and use the blank template.
+- Open an [Issue](https://github.com/cshariq/Sapphire/issues/new?template=feature_request.md) and use the blank template.
 - Provide as much detail as you can about the feature you want.

 #### Before Submitting an Enhancement